mysto/java-fpe/README.md

 * [NIST Recommendation SP 800-38G (FF3)](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38G.pdf)
 * [NIST Recommendation SP 800-38G Revision 1 (FF3-1)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38Gr1-draft.pdf)

-Changes to minimum domain size and revised tweak length have been partially implemented in this package with updates to domain size.
-It is expected that the final standard will provide new test vectors necessary to change the tweak lengths to 56 bits.
-Currently, tweaks remain set to 64 bits.
+Changes to minimum domain size and revised tweak length have been implemented in this package.
+Tweaks can be 56 or 64 bits, but NIST has only published test vectors for 64-bit tweaks.
+It is expected the final standard will provide updated test vectors necessary to standardize the tweak lengths to 56 bits.

 ## Requires